bigbluebutton/bigbluebutton-html-plugin-sdk/samples/sample-action-button-dropdown-plugin/README.md

 ## What is it?

 The Sample Action Button Dropdown Plugin serves as a demonstration of how developers can create their own custom plugins.
-This plugin includes a separator after the ordinary actions menu options and a button that displays the label "Fetch presentation content".
-When you click on the button, the menu will close and open a pop-up with the current presentation.
+This plugin includes a separator after the ordinary actions menu options, a button that displays the label "Fetch presentation content" and another button that reads "Set different content in presentation area".
+When you click the first button, the menu will close and open a pop-up with the current presentation.
+And for the second button, the idea is to open a new content in the presentation area.

 ![Gif of plugin demo](./public/assets/plugin.gif)

 ## Running the Plugin from Source